 “Today, I live in a condo.
 I have two teenage boys who are on the honor roll.
 I’ve been a supervisor.
 I have a 401K.
 I have savings.
 I was going to miss out on all of that until somebody said, ‘Go to Cara!’”

-Your support this holiday season ensures more stories of transformation like Demetress’ will be told in our next 30 years.
+Your support ensures more stories of transformation like Demetress’ will be told in our next 30 years.
 Would you please consider making a gift of any amount to fuel this work?
 Thank you for your generosity.